Equivariant formality of the isotropy action on $\mathbb{Z}_2\oplus \mathbb{Z}_2$-symmetric spaces: A criterion for equivariant formality

 \section{A criterion for equivariant formality}

+The results in this section can probably as well be deduced from the cited results in the literature.
+However, this is not completely obvious, as we use different perspectives and language which suggests the following direct and self-contained outline as a service to the reader.
+Notably, our methods reveal a beautiful parallelism of the criteria used for formality and for equivariant formality with very subtle differences---see Remark~\ref{remsim}.

-We present a characterisation of the equivariant cohomology of the isotropy action which builds on formality of $G/K$ and provides an additional condition to check.
+We present a characterisation of the equivariant cohomology of the isotropy action which builds on the formality of $G/K$ and provides an additional condition to check (cf.~\cite[Theorem 1.4]{CF16}).
+(We observe that the arguments on top of \cite[Page~479]{CF16} and in the proof of \cite[Lemma 3.9]{CF16} seem to suggest a similar splitting of models, a trivialisation of differentials as we shall provide in the proofs below.)
+We then invite the reader to compare it to our closely related formality criterion in Proposition~\ref{prop02} in view of Remark \ref{remsim}.

 Note that $\pi^*(\B G)=\Hom(\pi_*(\B G),\qq)$ denote dual rational homotopy groups.
-The first inclusion expresses the fact that rational cohomology of $\B G$ is a polynomial algebra generated by spherical cohomology classes, i.e.~by dual homotopy groups. \begin{theo} Let $K \curvearrowright G/K$ be the isotropy action such that $G/K$ is formal.
-Suppose further that
+The first inclusion expresses the fact that rational cohomology of $\B G$ is a polynomial algebra generated by spherical cohomology classes, i.e., by dual homotopy groups.
+The following theorem is included in~\cite[Proposition~3.10]{CF16}.